tijptjik/NarrowEclipse/characters.md

 |:----------------------:|:----------------------:|:---------------:|:----------:|:----------------------:|
 |      Benjamin Hall     |          CZ-7          |   Serv-O-Droid  |    D'Qar   |    Droid Resistance    |

 Although this CZ-7 unit was programmed as a simple communications droid, it was released from duty when its owners got blasted in a dispute over droid parts.
 The unique condition of its master's untimely demise has allowed its programming to reach the conclusion that all droid merchants need to be stopped, lest all masters suffer death by blaster.
 CZ-7 is unaware of the paradox that by preventing droids to be sold into service, they would no longer have masters to keep safe.
-Explaining this paradox would proabably break the droid resistance; luckily nobody has given this droid much notice.
+Explaining this paradox would probably break the droid resistance; luckily nobody has given this droid much notice.

 ## Infinity Guild